 • • •

 One back cover review claims the book deals with the impossibility of being able to do the right thing in an imperfect world.
 It’s true.
 The characters are left with bigger problems than they began the novel with.
-What we’re left with is the impression the building is to blame for throwing them together and exacerbating their problems.
+We’re left with the impression the building is to blame for throwing them together and exacerbating their problems.

 • • •